fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 ```
 :::

-For the final time in this chapter, let\'s break down the code:
+For the final time in this lab, let\'s break down the code:

 1. Encode the input as state vectors